GRecX: An Efficient and Unified Benchmark for GNN-based Recommendation: Experiments

 \subsection{Evaluation Metrics and Parameter Setting}

 Here we employ a widely-used metrics NDCG@20 and our new metrics GRMF-X (GRMF-NDCG@20) for evaluation.
-We use BCE and BPR as the ranking losses respectively, and both losses only use one negative sample.
-In terms of the parameter setting, we set the dimensionality of learned user/item representations to 64 for all the models.
 As mentioned in Section~\ref{sec:fast_metrics}, for other hyper-parameters, we carefully tune these hyper-parameters and report the performance with them.